WW-Digital/mongo-oplog-reader/README.md

 - Resumes from the last emitted event of the replica set (in the case of process crash/stop/restart)
 - Ability to add/remove shards/hosts without restarting

+Notes:

+- The order of the oplog events is not guaranteed to be strictly chronological if there are multiple workers per oplog

 ## Install

 ```